 Some clarification is necessary regarding the Austrian view of inflation and the Boom-Bust cycle.
 Unfortunately, the Austrian view is often mischaracterized; sometimes by Keynesians and other economic Progressives, and other times by general critics of the Fed and those who purport to represent the Austrian view.
 I’ve picked a handful of them to address here.

-Number 1: Austrians teach that the creation of new money always causes consumer prices to rise.
+Myth 1: Austrians teach that the creation of new money always causes consumer prices to rise.

 First of all, it is obviously historically false that the creation of new money always causes consumer prices to rise.
 It was a point such as this that Rothbard felt important enough to counter in America’s Great Depression wherein he explained that the Austrian Business Cycle Theory (ABCT) can account for the lack of consumer price inflation during the monetary expansion of the 1920s.
 Rothbard here explains that monetary expansion can in fact coincide with increases in productivity such that what would have been a scenario of falling prices, turned out to be a flatlining of consumer price averages.
 That is, it is possible and allowed, under the ABCT, that the forces of falling prices happen at the same time as forces of rising prices so that there is roughly a wash.